kallehed/compiler-dodecahedron/README.md

 put it all into my struct.
 Thus I have to write the types of the input THREE times.
 Also, when I am doing logic, I call a bunch of methods like: `self.get_expr` or `self.pop_stack` to do something in my `State` context.
 This always passes around a `State` pointer, and I usually hold EVERYTHING in this struct to remove friction of all the context needed as arguments.
 Though this doesn't feel very efficient.
 Also, because 99% of methods are like `fn XXX(&mut self, ...)` (they take mutable to Self), you can't do things like: self.XXX(self.YYY()), which is SUPER-annoying and destroys code readability somewhat.
 SOLUTION (bad/maybe good): make all the methods macros.
 The macros are defined in the function.
-This means they can refer to all the args of the function (some of the context), and ALSO variables (if the ma- cro is defined AFTER the variable).
+This means they can refer to all the args of the function (some of the context), and ALSO variables (if the macro is defined AFTER the variable).
 This is very nice.
 Though all of them will be inlined... which is also probably fine unless I want to to something complicated or weird assertion.
-THOUGH I could put function call into macro if I want to.
+THOUGH I could put function call into a macro if I want to.
 (You can also do {} in macro to make block that returns thing, rust is very nice in that way, with returning blocks, like holy shit)
 Problem: Can't do recursion anymore.
 Problem: Macros are less typed